Users

 Breaking up content into digestible chunks reduces cognitive load and helps candidates focus on what matters most.

-2. Mobile-Friendly Layout
+2. Ensure Mobile-Friendly Job Ad Layout

 Over 60% of job searches happen on mobile devices.
 Ensure your optimized job descriptions work seamlessly on small screens with larger fonts (minimum 14-16pt) and easy-to-tap buttons.
 Avoid horizontal scrolling or complex tables that don't display well on phones.
 Test your posting on both iOS and Android devices before publishing.